-- It is not known whether sirolimus passes into breast milk.
-You and your doctor should decide if you will take sirolimus or breastfeed.
-You should not do both.
+- It is not known whether sirolimus passes into breast milk; however, there is a risk of serious side effects in breastfed infants.
+You and your doctor should decide about the best way to feed your baby if you take sirolimus.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
 Using sirolimus with certain medicines may affect each other causing serious side effects.

 Sirolimus may affect the way other medicines work, and other medicines may affect how sirolimus works.

 - a medicine to lower your cholesterol or triglycerides

 - cyclosporine (including Gengraf, Neoral, Sandimmune) or tacrolimus (Prograf) or other medicines that suppress the immune system

 - an antibiotic

 - a medicine for high blood pressure or heart problems